MentalMasochist/infoviz_project/README.md

 - remember that frequency count needs to be normalized over all publications that year (the latter you can probably preprocess)
+- an idea for any sujects that we can find is to just have a NULL subject that is attached to every paper

 ToDo
 ----